Document Control | Processes and Practices

 Features of an Effective Document Control System

-Any controlled document must be approved before release and distribution.
+Document control requires that any controlled document be approved before release and distribution.

-Drafted documents go through document reviews and approval gates, where stakeholders provide comments, corrections, changes, etc. All activities related to the document and all document versions are tracked in the system and can be audited.
+Drafted documents go through document reviews and approval gates, where stakeholders provide comments, corrections, changes, etc. All activities related to the document and versions are tracked in the system and can be audited.
+This includes logged-in users, times, dates, comments, attachments, and other data.

 Controlled documents are reviewed and updated (if needed) regularly.

 A document control system must provide a method for regular review of documents based on a schedule or as the organization goes through significant changes that may impact the content of the documents.
-This can be managed by a central "document controller" who ensures the review process is handled correctly.
+A central "document controller" can manage this, ensuring the review process is handled correctly.
+The document controller can establish standards, protocols, and workflows and assign user permissions granularly.

 The revision of any document is identified correctly (audit trail).

-A revision audit trail is needed to ensure any changes are clearly identified and time/date stamped along with the identity of the person responsible for the revision.
+A revision audit trail is needed to ensure any changes are identified and time/date stamped along with the identity of the person responsible for the revision.
+The audit trail should contain historical and real-time data regarding the document as it travels through the review workflow.

 The relevant versions of documents are available for retrieval.

 All relevant staff should be able to find and retrieve a document version from any point in the change cycle.
-In addition, relevant staff should be notified of changes to the document.
+In addition, appropriate staff should be notified of changes to the document.
+All document versions should be stored in a central location and easily identifiable.

 Controlled documents must remain legible.